jorgegc/phing-eslint/README.md

 ## Overview

-A collection of targets for ESLint.
+A collection of ESLint targets for Phing.

 ## Installation